AVOID SHOWING OBVIOUS DISRESPECT

 Additionally, by putting them in a situation of having to respond to the disrespect or face a violation from their own gang for not defending the gang's honor; this may potentially put you in an unnecessary dangerous environment.

-Do keep in mind, however, that in an arrest situation anything goes.
-If, for example, a gang member you are arresting asks that you not cuff him until he is out of eyeshot of his associates to avoid embarrassment, this is an obvious "No." Tactical soundness and situational awareness takes priority over all other considerations.
-You should never give up tactical advantage.
 That wraps up this week's training tip - a couple of reminders - don't forget to share this with your colleagues and if you are not currently subscribed to receive the Gang Enforcement Advisor, Gang Watch, this weekly training tip and all our other gang enforcement resources - delivered on demand in the palm of your hand - then simply submit your e-mail above.

 Interested in taking your professional network to the next level - then check out Gang Enforcement All Access or what we simply refer to as Black Team One.
-Thank you so much for being here - I am signing off saying In Omnia Paratus (Be Ready for Anything).
-GFORCE OUT! |

 Call Gang Command at 321.279.5727 if you have any questions or technical issues.